ExperienceIsKey/Uplift-Modeling/Uplift_Modeling.md

 This homework is about "uplift modeling" (see the [wiki page](https://en.wikipedia.org/wiki/Uplift_modelling) for an introduction) which is basically a combination of machine learning + causual inference.

 ## Data
-The data for this assignment is a sample of data from the [Criteo Uplift Prediction Dataset](https://ailab.criteo.com/criteo-uplift-prediction-dataset/).
+I am using sample of data from the [Criteo Uplift Prediction Dataset](https://ailab.criteo.com/criteo-uplift-prediction-dataset/).
 You can read a more detailed description of the data there, and there is also a [research paper](https://drive.google.com/file/d/1JTKuzdl7xxQuLuwqfmZBsvhMarxCzHh7/view?usp=sharing) about uplift modeling using this dataset.
 Note that the description says there are 11 features, but our dataset actually has 12 (I think the documentation is out of date)

-For this assignment, there are two datasets: one for training/validation, and a separate one for testing.
+There are two datasets: one for training/validation, and a separate one for testing.
 Each row in the data represents a different user.
 The training data has the following fields:
 * 12 features - all continuous, named f0, f1, f2, ..., f11
 * an indicator as to whether the user received treatment (treatment = 1, control = 0).
 "Treatment" means the user was exposed to a specific advertising campaign.
 * an indicator as to whether the user performed a website visit (vist = 1, no visit = 0)

 The test data only has the 12 continuous features, it does not have the indicators for treatment or website visit.
-This data is only used in question #4!